SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Related Work

-Compared with the existing deep learning graph drawing models, \modelName\ is the first GAN-based framework for general graph drawing.
-This framework is a versatile solution for optimizing both the abstract aesthetic goal and the quantitative aesthetic goals (even if they are non-differentiable), without the need to train a surrogate model to approximate the non-differentiable criteria and without requiring a surrogate function specifically designed for each individual non-differentiable criterion.
+Compared to the existing deep learning graph drawing models, \modelName\ is the first GAN-based framework for general graph drawing.
+This framework is a versatile solution for optimizing the quantitative aesthetic goals (even if they are non-differentiable), without the need of training a surrogate model to approximate the non-differentiable criteria or specifically designing a surrogate function for each individual non-differentiable criterion.
 Additionally, unlike DeepDrawing, both the local neighborhood information and the global graph structure are captured by \modelName\ during the learning progress.
-As a result, \modelName\ can appropriately draw grid graphs or star graphs, even though it is only trained with general graphs.